Seeing Red (Buffy the Vampire Slayer)

 "Seeing Red" is the 19th episode of season 6 of the television series Buffy the Vampire Slayer.
+The episode aired on May 7, 2002, on UPN.
 In North America, this episode was somehow syndicated onto UPN affiliates a week early by accident.
 Although none of them broadcast the episode by mistake, the episode was leaked onto the internet more than a week before it was slated to air.
 The episode was also noted for its drastic and controversial content, being the only episode of the series to air at an alternate time on the Canadian family network YTV.

 Plot

-Willow and Tara snuggle in bed together after their reconciliation, discussing the possibility that something is going on between Buffy and Spike.
-Tara confirms Willow's suspicions, adding that Buffy feels ashamed of her sexual relationship with Spike.
+After their reconciliation, Tara confirms Willow's suspicions that Buffy and Spike have had a sexual relationship, adding that Buffy feels ashamed of her sexual relationship with Spike.
 Willow is hurt that she was never told, but simply puts it aside when she remembers what Buffy is going through.
-Willow goes to check on Buffy, but instead encounters Dawn in the hallway.
-When Tara appears wearing just a sheet, Dawn is thrilled to see they are back together.

-Buffy meanwhile has decided to take care of the Trio once and for all and breaks into their lair, but finds the place deserted and dangerous traps waiting for her.
+Buffy breaks into the Trio's lair, but finds the place deserted and ensnared with traps.
 She escapes, managing to grab a few items before large saw blades tear apart the house.
-Buffy, Dawn, Willow and Tara gather to go over those items, realizing sadly that the rest of the group will not be helping since they are all preoccupied.
-Anya sits with a young scorned woman who wants to wish vengeance on her cheating boyfriend, but Anya is too busy talking about her own relationship problems to notice the young woman's wish.
+Anya sits with a young scorned woman who wants to wish vengeance on her cheating boyfriend, but Anya is distracted by her own relationship problems to notice the young woman's wish.
 Dawn visits Spike at his crypt, informing him that she knows he had sex with Anya and Buffy.
-She lectures him about hurting Buffy when he supposedly loves her and leaves him wondering how he could show his love to her.
+She lectures him about hurting Buffy when he supposedly loves her.

-Meanwhile in a cave, the Trio kill a large Nezzla demon who is guarding the Orbs of Nezzla'khan.
+Meanwhile, in a cave, the Trio kill a large Nezzla demon who is guarding the Orbs of Nezzla'khan.
 Warren and Andrew make Jonathan wrap himself in the dead Nezzla's skin to cross a barrier that can only be passed by one of the demons, and as he fetches the orbs the other two conspire against him.
 Warren tests the power of the orbs and is pleased when he can easily kill another demon.